kevinokerlund/event-bundle/README.md

 ```

 ## Removing all events from a bundle
-While this method removes all the events from the bundle, it also removes all of the events from their elements.
+When removing all the events from the bundle, it also removes all of the events from their elements.

 There are two ways to do this.
-You can call `empty` on an EventBundle instance, or use the window EventBundle static
+You can call `empty` on an EventBundle instance, or use the static `empty` method.
-`empty` method.

 Using the bundle instance:
 ```javascript